robocomp/robocomp/README.md

     cd bin
     ./startJoyStick.sh

-Your joystick should be running now and moving it will make the robot advance and turn.
+Your joystick should be now running and moving it will make the robot to advance and turn at your will.

 ###Creating a new component with RoboComp's DSLEditor

 We will create now a new component that will connect to the RCIS simulator and run a simple controller for the robot, using the laser data.
+First we need to install the DSLEditor software that is runtime Eclipse application.

+Create another terminal in Yakuake and *cd* to *robocomp* and *cd* again to your *robocomp* root directory.
+Then type:

+    cd tools
+    python fetch_DSLEditor.py

+Select 32 or 64 bits according to your current linux installation.
+After a little while the DSLEditor will be installed under the *robocompDSL* directory:

+    cd robocompDSL/DSLEditor
+    ./DSLEditor